 Actor.
 Educator.
 Director.

-Passionate about sharing learning and growing as an artist, Julia spent five seasons at the Tony award-winning La Jolla Playhouse in a variety of administrative and artistic roles.
-In the role of Director of Education & Outreach, she acted as the executive producer of the 2020 POP Tour production titled EMILY DRIVER'S GREAT RACE THROUGH TIME AND SPACE and oversaw multiple programs that served over 30,000 students, teachers, and patrons with a team of over 100 staff and volunteers.
-She continues to be a teaching artist with the Playhouse on a variety of projects.
-She is also a teaching artist with Educational Theatre Association (EdTA) and iTheatrics.
+Passionate about learning and growing as an artist, Julia spent five seasons at the Tony award-winning La Jolla Playhouse in a variety of administrative and artistic roles.
+In the role of Director of Education & Outreach, she acted as the executive producer of the POP Tour productions titled EMILY DRIVER'S GREAT RACE THROUGH TIME AND SPACE by A.A.
+Brenner and Gregg Mozgala and LIGHT YEARS AWAY by Laura Schellhardt.
+She oversaw multiple programs that served over 30,000 students, teachers, and patrons with a team of over 100 staff and volunteers.
+She continues to be a teaching artist with the Playhouse teaching Musical Theatre Performance and History.
+She also is a teaching artist with Educational Theatre Association (EdTA) and iTheatrics.
 As a teaching artist, she was one of ten in the nation selected to create the National Cornerstone Assessment for Theatre.

 She has been an educator of Acting and Musical Theatre at San Diego State University, University of California, Irvine, and the Elizabethan Drama Center in Taipei, Taiwan.
 She currently is the CTE Theatre Director at Patrick Henry High School and holds a teaching credential in Theatre and English.
 Her curriculum can be found on EDTA's Theatre Educator Pro website and in the Teacher's Guide of ACTING IN MUSICAL THEATRE 3rd Edition by Joe Deer and Rocco Dal Vera.
 She also acts as an editor for Digital Theatre+, an online theatre education resource platform.